bernhardAxonIvy/doc/source/axonivy/migration/major/windows.rst

 .. rubric:: Preparation

 #.
-Download the latest |ivy-engine| hotfix version that matches your release
+Download the latest Axon Ivy Engine hotfix version that matches your release
    train :dev-url:`/download` and unpack at your prefered place.
 #.
-Stop the running |ivy-engine| instance.
+Stop the running Axon Ivy Engine instance.

 .. include:: _wizardMigration.rst